-As the evening drew to a close the sun began to set behind a hazy bank of clouds so I wasn’t able to take any sunburst photos but here’s the one I took the year before that happened to win their annual photo competition … and it was simply taken on an iPhone 6 so nothing fancy.
+As the evening drew to a close the sun began to set behind a hazy bank of clouds.
+This time around I wasn’t able to take any sunburst photos.
+However here’s the one I took the year before that happened to win their annual photo competition.
+And it was simply taken on an iPhone 6 so nothing fancy.

-I didn’t buy anything from the café/shop this time round but did take a look to see that there’s an array of food to choose from, comfy chairs to sit on (both inside and out) plants to buy and a whole assortment of different lavender products to purchase, ranging from candles, to bath salts and body oils.
+I didn’t buy anything from the café/shop this time round.
+But I did take a look to see that there’s an array of food to choose from.
+Enjoy this sitting on their comfy chairs (both inside and out).
+You can also buy plants and a whole assortment of different lavender products.
+These ranged from candles, to bath salts and body oils.
 A new addition is a little museum that explains some of the facts and figures, and history of lavender farming in the region.

-As the evening drew to a close I nothed that I’d taken over 50 photos so I put away my camera, filled up my paper bag with lavender and then walked back down a 150m aisle of lavender, arms out wide touching the tops of the lavender as the sides brushed against my legs.
+As the evening drew to a close I noted that I’d taken over 50 photos.
+It was time to put my camera away.
+Instead I turned filling up my paper bag with lavender.
+Finally closing out the evening by walking back down a 150m aisle of lavender, arms out wide touching the tops of the lavender as the sides brushed against my legs.
 The bees seemed to be far too full on nectar to be remotely interested in what I was doing.
-You return the scissors back near the entrance and then that’s the lavender fields visited for another year, although with a few weeks to go I might well go back before the Summer’s over.
+You return the scissors back near the entrance and then that’s the lavender fields visited for another year.
+Although with a few weeks to go I might well go back before the Summer’s over.